comprobo25/comprobo25.github.io/in-class/day05.md

 ### `tf2` and You

-Last time, we encountered a funny logistical matter when using Rviz2 to visualize our /my_point topic -- we needed to change our "Fixed Frame" from /map to /odom.
+We've encountered a funny logistical matter when using Rviz2 to visualize our /my_point topic -- we needed to change our "Fixed Frame" from /map to /odom.
 What's going on?
 These are two different _coordinate frames_ ROS2 uses to track a robot in a world.
 There are actually loads of coordinate frames we might want to be thinking about in robotics.
 (And you [can read more about how ROS has thought about coordinate transforms here](https://www.ros.org/reps/rep-0105.html)).

 Let's get a sense for how we might encounter more coordinate transforms in ROS2 by walking through [this tutorial](https://docs.ros.org/en/humble/Tutorials/Intermediate/Tf2/Introduction-To-Tf2.html).
 ROS2 uses a utility called `tf2` in order to track the relationships between various entities in a world.
 When we walk through this tutorial, we'll be seeing how to inspect all the different transforms that are going on.